punchagan/github/README.md

 - Underscore
 - Base64 (optional).
 Only needed if you support older browsers.
-- jQuery or [zepto/ajax](https://github.com/madrobby/zepto/blob/master/src/ajax.js).
-This is a bit overkill and really should use `XMLHTTPRequest`

 If you are not using NodeJS or requireJS include these before `octokit.js`: